uber-go/dig/README.md

 // to other constructors that require it.
 ```

-### Providing Maps and Slices
+### Provide slices, maps, and arrays

-Dig also support maps, slices and arrays as objects to
+With `dig`, you can also use slices, maps, and arrays as objects
-resolve, or provided as a dependency to the constructor.
+to resolve, or you can `Provide` them as dependencies to the constructor.

 ```go
 c := dig.New()